gergo-salyi/multibg-wayland/README.md

     $ export RUST_LOG=info,multibg_wayland=trace
     $ multibg-wayland ~/my_wallpapers

-If using the --gpu option also consider installing Vulkan validation layers from your distro.
+If reporting bugs with the `--gpu` option also consider installing Vulkan validation layers from your distro.
 It which will be automatically enabled at the log levels defined above.

+If reporting bugs with the `--match-output-description` option then the log may contain monitor serial numbers as part of the logged monitor descriptions.
+Feel free to censor them.

 ## Alternatives